 a) Your certificate will be issued in the name that we hold in our records at the point when your qualification is conferred.
-Certificates will not be amended or reissued in a different name if a change of name is notified after the date your qualification is conferred, except in the case of an error by The Open University in recording your personal details or if a valid request is made under the Gender Recognition Act 2004 or if an application for a change of name on public safety grounds has been approved by The Open University.
-Any duplicate certificate issued will be in the same name as the original certificate (unless amended for the reasons listed earlier), even if a change of name has subsequently been notified, except in these cases.
+Certificates will not be amended or reissued in a different name if a change of name is notified after the date your qualification is conferred, except in the case of an error by The Open University in recording your personal details or if a valid request is made under the Gender Recognition Act 2004 in conjunction with the Gender Identity Policy and Guidance, or if an application for a change of name on public safety grounds has been approved by The Open University.
+Any duplicate certificates will be issued in the same name as the original certificate (unless amended for the reasons listed earlier), even if a change of name has subsequently been notified, except in these cases.